Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 Duration: 10

 This section should bring the last models to complete the story.
 Now we have trading history of our desks and stock price history.
-Lets create a model to show how Market Value and PnL were changing over time.
+Let's create a model to show how Market Value and PnL were changing over time.
 For this we are going to start by creating a model:

 - **models/l20_transform/tfm_trading_pnl.sql**